 1. TIKR

-TIKR also shows which hedge funds are buying or selling specific stocks, and lets you see each fund’s full 13F portfolio with historical changes.
+TIKR also shows which hedge funds are buying or selling specific stocks, and lets you see each fund’s complete 13F portfolio with historical changes.
 The data is intuitive to navigate, with helpful charts and filtering options.

 Best for: All-in-one insider and fund tracking tool without needing to pay.

-Below, you can see recent insider transactions for Dollar Tree (DLTR).
+Below are recent insider transactions for Dollar Tree (DLTR).
 You can see recent Insider Transactions on over 50,000 stocks with TIKR:

 TIKR also lets you track the top holdings of over 10,000 leading hedge funds through TIKR’s Track Investing Gurus feature.